clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 2. C
     - Due to previous courses taken here at Mizzou, we are all well equipped to write functioning code in C.
 3. Skill gaps, if any, otherwise specify who is doing what
-    - Gap 1: None of us have experience with emulators, or how zephyr interacts
+    - Gap 1: None of us have experience with emulators, or how zephyr interacts with it
-    - name
-    - skill gap
+    - All of us will be contributing to this gap, for this is the soul of our project build